Music of the Democratic Republic of the Congo: Colonial times (pre-1960)

-1945 photo spread from Nos Images, a weekly magazine printed in French and the four main languages of the Belgian Congo (Lingala, Kiswahili, Kikongo, and Tshiluba).
-The images celebrate the fifth anniversary of Radio Congo Belge pour les Indigènes' (RCBI) African Program, showing the station's record library, a wall of listener photos and letters, and studio scenes, including Pauline Lisanga, RCBI's first female voice and a singer of emerging Congolese music, reading requests live.

-A similar development occurred in Kinshasa, where vocalist Antoine Wendo Kolosoy formed the group Victoria-Kin in 1943.
-His ensemble employed instruments such as the patenge, the mukwasa (a scraper), and a bass drum.
-Wendo, renowned along the Congo River, performed with up to 15 choristers, including his cousin Léon Yangu Mbale.
+A similar development occurred in Kinshasa, where vocalist Antoine Wendo Kolosoy formed the band Victoria-Kin in 1943, which employed instruments such as the patenge, the mukwasa (a scraper), and a bass drum.
+Wendo became well known along the Congo River region and performed with as many as 15 singers, including his cousin Léon Yangu Mbale.
 His work inspired Henri Bowane, born in Mbandaka to a Congolese father from Brazzaville, who briefly formed the vocal group Victoria-Coquilathville before settling in Kinshasa on 25 December 1949.
 Bowane played a central role in the promotion of Kinshasa's evolving rumba style, particularly following the founding of key recording companies such as Ngoma (by John Nicolas Jeronimidis) and Kina (by Gabriel Benatar) in 1948.
-Simultaneously, Cuban son music, performed by groups like Sexteto Habanero, Trio Matamoros, and Los Guaracheros de Oriente, was broadcast on Radio Congo Belge in Kinshasa.
-Musicians adapted Cuban son's instrumentation, piano, percussion, and brass, by transposing these elements onto electric guitars and saxophones, sometimes singing in phonetic Spanish or French.
-Over time, Congolese artists began incorporating indigenous rhythms and melodic structures.
-Notably, the term "Congolese rumba" emerged due to the mislabeling of Cuban records as "rumba" by importers.
-According to Kazadi wa Mukuna, Congolese rumba was not a direct adaptation of Cuban dance forms, but rather a reinterpretation of the name and instrumentation, ultimately returning to maringa's rhythmic foundations.
-He argued that the name "rumba" was retained primarily for commercial appeal, while musicians gravitated back to patterns that could be more readily integrated with newly acquired instruments and aligned with traditional music and dance structures.
+Cuban son music, performed by groups like Sexteto Habanero, Trio Matamoros, and Los Guaracheros de Oriente, was simultaneously broadcast on Radio Congo Belge in Kinshasa.
+Musicians adapted son's instrumentation, piano, percussion, and brass, by transposing these elements onto electric guitars and saxophones, sometimes singing in phonetic Spanish or French.
+Over time, Congolese artists began to include more local rhythms and melodic patterns in their music.
+The term "Congolese rumba" itself developed partly because imported Cuban records were often labeled as "rumba" by distributors.
+According to Kazadi wa Mukuna, Congolese rumba was not a direct adaptation of Cuban dance forms, but rather a reinterpretation of the name and instrumentation, while still drawing on the maringa rhythm as a base.
+He argued that the name "rumba" was retained primarily for commercial appeal.
+In practice, musicians gravitated back to patterns that could be more readily integrated with newly acquired instruments and aligned with traditional music and dance structures.